 There are many traps that investors can unwittingly fall into.
-Here are some of the most common mistakes, outlined by RPlan.
+Investor website rplan outlines some of the most common mistakes:

 Investing in ‘collectives’ such as funds or Exchange Traded Funds (ETFs) is very different to investing directly in stocks & shares.
 Collectives aim to provide long-term returns rather than short-term profits, and don’t tend to be bought and sold as often as shares are.